Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning: Methodology

-In this paper, we argue that the essential reason for making RTS games difficult to train is too many rules or dependencies.
-The rule means that if a soldier (such as a Zealot) needs to be produced, we need a Gateway (a building which can produce Zealot), while a Gateway requires a worker to build, and workers are usually produced by the main base.
-Under all preconditions, the soldier still needs 19 seconds to be produced.
-Only after the production time has passed can a soldier appear.
-Like the real world, unsatisfaction of any rule can lead to failure of the production process.
-Dependency refers to the fact that many buildings and units in the game rely on other buildings and technologies.
-For example, only if we have Building \textit{A} we can build Building \textit{B}, or only if we have Technology \textit{C}, we can produce Unit \textit{D}.
-These dependencies form a tree structure called TechTree in the game.
-These rules and dependencies constitute a world that requires logic and reasoning to make decisions.
-Reasoning is still difficult for many machine learning algorithms, e.g. see ~\cite{abductiveLearning}.
-To compare, there is an Atari game with dependencies which is called ``Montezuma's Revenge'' (MR).
-There are only a few rules and dependencies in MR, while there are hundreds of such rules and dependencies in SC2.
-Because of these rules and dependencies, the reinforcement learning algorithm must pay a lot of efforts for exploration in order to discover them.
-A detailed analysis of the difficulty of the SC2 can be found in the Appendix.
+The third one is the existence of too many rules and dependencies in RTS.
+Rules mean if a \textit{zealot} needs to be produced, we need a \textit{gateway}, while a gateway requires a \textit{probe} (worker) to build, and probes are produced by the main base.
+Under all preconditions, the zealot still needs 27 seconds to be produced.
+Dependency refers to the fact that most buildings and units in the game rely on other buildings and technologies.
+These dependencies form a tree structure called \textit{techtree} in the game (we can consider dependencies as special rules.
+Below we will use rules to refer to both).
+These rules constitute a world that requires reasoning to make decisions, which is still difficult for DL~\cite{abductiveLearningNIPS}.
+Note rules are similar to physical laws in the real world.
+The neural networks may be trained to get 99.99\% accuracy for some tasks, but its error rate is still 0.01\% (may be caused by generalization errors or learning errors), which is essentially different from the zero error rate gained by rules.
+To compare, there is an Atari game which is called ``Montezuma's Revenge'' (MR).
+The rules in MR have prompted researchers to spend a lot of effort to explore effective algorithms on it, such as HRL methods.
+There are only a few rules in MR, while there are hundreds of them in SC2.
+Hence, RL algorithms must pay more effort for exploration to learn, making training difficult.